Skip to main content

 [Vitals]

-A giant field like [Full assessment and plan] asks Vero to make every structural decision on its own — which is exactly where output gets unpredictable.
-Split it into the parts you want.
+A large field like [Full assessment and plan] asks Vero to decide the structure on its own.
+Split it into the pieces you want.

 Before: